-Over the years of running thesitewizard.com, I have had numerous webmasters write to me asking why their web pages do not appear in the search engine results page even though they directly search for terms that should yield their page.
+Over the years of running thesitewizard.com, I have had numerous webmasters write to me asking why their web pages do not appear in the search engine results page even though they directly search for terms that should cause their site to be listed.
 More often than not, a quick visit to their site reveals that they have created a web page that is not search engine friendly.

 This article brings together some of the main points on how you can create a website or blog that is search engine friendly.